JethroBaring/welldd/PHASE2_COMPLETE_INDEX.md

 ---

-*This index serves as the master reference for all Phase 2 deliverables of the Wellsync Dalaguete Healthcare Information System.*
+*This index serves as the master reference for all Phase 2 deliverables of the WellSync Dalaguete Healthcare Information System.*